Alexander McQueen: Plato's Atlantis

 Alexander McQueen's last appearance on a fashion show was in Plato's Atlantis, presented during Paris Fashion Week on 6 October 2009.
 This Spring/Summer 2010 collection was inspired by nature and the post-human manifesto featuring 46 full looks depicted with sea creature and reptile prints.
 McQueen installed two large cameras on the runway, both of which moved back and forth, documenting and broadcasting the entire show live on SHOWstudio.
 Plato's Atlantis was the first fashion show by any designer to be streamed live over the internet, although the website streaming it crashed after Lady Gaga tweeted about the show before it started.

-The show began with a video of Raquel Zimmerman lying naked on sand with snakes on her body.
-The fashion show and the collection addresses Charles Darwin's theory of evolution. as well as current global warming issues.
-The fantasy collection, named after Plato's island that sunk in the sea, envisaged a future where humans are forced to evolve from living on land to living in water in order to survive.
-The color scheme changed during the show from green and brown (land) to blue and acqua (ocean).
+The show began with a video of Raquel Zimmermann lying naked on sand with snakes on her body.
+The fashion show and the collection addresses Charles Darwin's theory of evolution as well as current global warming issues.
+The fantasy collection, named after Plato's island that sank into the sea, envisaged a future where humans are forced to evolve from living on land to living in water in order to survive.
+The colour scheme changed during the show from green and brown (land) to blue and aqua (ocean).
 The models exhibited an androgynous look (which represents McQueen's evolutionary themes), as well as possessing post-human characteristics.
 The prints shifted from reptilian to prints of water creatures such as jellyfish and stingrays.
 The collection's final silhouettes gave the models marine features while the McQueen's signature armadillo shoe also transformed the appearance of the models' anatomic foot.
 Plato's Atlantis was yet another way in which McQueen fused fashion with technology.
 The finale of the show was accompanied by the debut of Lady Gaga's single "Bad Romance".

 Final show

-At the time of Alexander McQueen's death, he had 16 pieces that were eighty-percent finished for his Autumn/Winter collection.
-These outfits were completed by his design team and shown in seven presentations to small groups of specially invited audience.
+At the time of Alexander McQueen's death, he had 16 pieces for his Autumn/Winter collection that were 80% finished.
+These outfits were completed by his design team, and shown in seven presentations to small, specially invited groups.
 This collection, unofficially titled Angels and Demons, was first shown during Paris Fashion Week on 8 March 2010, to a select handful of fashion editors in a mirrored, gilded salon at the 18th-century Hôtel de Clermont-Tonnerre.
 Some fashion editors said the show was hard to watch because it showed how McQueen was obsessed with the afterlife.

 The clothes presented had a medieval and religious look.
-Basic colours that were repetitively used were red, gold and silver with detailed embroidery.
-The last outfit presented has a coat made of gold feathers (shown left).
+Basic colours that were repetitively used were red, gold, and silver with detailed embroidery.
+The last outfit presented had a coat made of gold feathers (shown left).
 His models were accessorised to show his love for theatrical imagery.
-"Each piece is unique, as was he", McQueen's fashion house said in a statement that was released with the collection.
+"Each piece is unique, as was he," McQueen's fashion house said in a statement that was released with the collection.

-After company owner Gucci confirmed that the brand would continue, McQueen's long-term assistant Sarah Burton was named as the new creative director of Alexander McQueen in May 2010.
+After company owner Gucci confirmed that the brand would continue, McQueen's long-time assistant Sarah Burton was named as the new creative director of Alexander McQueen in May 2010.
 In September 2010, Burton presented her first womenswear collection in Paris.